apupier/docs-1/journey/day2/README.md

     --service-name bus-svc
 ```

-## Commit and Push configuration to GitOps repoository
+## Commit and Push configuration to GitOps repository

 Next, we push all the new resources and configurations to GitOps Git repository.